On $n$-cubic Pyramid Algebras: Admissibility of Pyramid -cubic Algebra

 If $i_{t_{r}-1}=1$ for $1<r\le l+1$ and $j_{t_r}=1$ for $1\le r \le l$.
 Then for $r=1,\ldots, l+1$, $\bfi(t_1,\ldots,t_r) \in Q(n+1)$ if and only if $t_v=v$ for $v=1,\ldots,r$ and similarly, for $r=1, \ldots,l$, $(t_r,\ldots,t_{l+1})\bfj \in Q(n+1)$ if and only if $t_{l+1-v}=n+1-v$ for $v=1, \ldots,l+1-r$.
 This implies $l=n$ and $j_{n+1} = i_{n+1}+1= m$, since $\bfj$ is injective and $|\bfj|=m+n$.
 So $ i_{n+1}=m-1\ge 2$, this contradicts the fact that $\bfi$ is projective.

 So there is $1< r \le l+1$ such that $i_{t_r-1}>1$, or there is $1\le r \le l$, such that $j_{t_r}>1$.
-In the first case we have that by lemma \ref{commpath}, and $p$ is a multiple of a path which does not start with an arrow of type $1$.
+In the first case we have that by Lemma ~\ref{commpath}, and $p$ is a multiple of a path which does not start with an arrow of type $1$.
 Similarly, in the second we have that Thus $p$ is linearly dependent to shiftable paths by above argument and (ii) of the admissible condition hold.

-Since for any pair of vertex $\bfi, \bfj$ of $Q(n+1)$, all the bound paths from $i$ to $j$ are linearly dependent, if there is one, it is easy to see that (iii) of the admissible condition holds.
+It follows from Lemma~\ref{pathlengthl} that for any pair $\bfi, \bfj$ of vertices of $Q(n+1)$, all the bound paths from $i$ to $j$ are linearly dependent if there is one, it is easy to see that (iii) of the admissible condition holds.

-This proves that a pyramid $n$-cubic algebra is $(n-1)$-translation algebra with admissible $(n-1)$-translation quiver, by induction. \end{proof}
+This proves that a pyramid $n$-cubic algebra is $(n-1)$-translation algebra with admissible $(n-1)$-translation quiver, by induction.
+By Proposition 4.2 of \cite{gu14}, there is $\bbfg $ such that $\tL^{\bbfg}(n+1)$ is the trivial extension of $\LL(n+1)$ and by Theorem ~\ref{ncAkszul}, $\LL(n+1)$ is extendible. \end{proof}